dheera/rosshow/README.md

 If so, rosshow is for you.

 This displays various sensor messages in a useful fashion using Unicode Braille art in the terminal so you don't need to fire up port forwards, rviz, or any other shenanigans just to see if something is working.
-It currently only supports a few types (Image, Imu, NavSatFix, LaserScan) but support for more types is coming.
+It currently only supports types from std_msgs and sensor_msgs but support for more types is coming.
 Contributions welcome!

 # Installation